HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-Many frontier, small, rural, or tribal transit managers and relevant state department of transportation (DOT) staff could benefit from resources customized to help them oversee construction projects.
-Guidance is needed on (1) when to write multiple invitations for bid (IFBs) or try and hire one contractor for all work, (2) what federal regulations and requirements may apply, (3) what the requirements are for repurposed buildings or new construction, and (4) whether facilities need to be connected to available water, sewer, and power or if it should be a self-contained facility with its own well, septic, and propane.
+Many transit managers who oversee frontier, small, rural, or tribal entities do not have the expertise or capacity to review manuals that do not apply to smaller-scale projects.
+Many transit managers rely on state department of transportation (DOT) staff, but they also may lack the expertise to oversee these construction projects.
+Guidance is needed on all phases of project management, including when to write multiple invitations for bids (IFBs) or try and hire one contractor for all work, what federal regulations and requirements may apply, and what the requirements are for repurposed buildings or new construction.
 This guidance will assist small transit providers with initiating and managing construction projects.

 OBJECTIVE

-The objective of this research is to develop a manual and toolkit that would assist frontier, small, rural, or tribal transit agencies with the strategies and tools they need to manage the planning and construction of a low-cost transit facility (e.g., for vehicle storage and administration, depots, maintenance garages, park and ride facilities, transit stations).
+The objective of this research is to develop a manual with checklists and templates that would assist frontier, small, rural, or tribal transit agencies with project management and construction of a low-cost transit facility (e.g., for vehicle storage and administration, depots).
+The target audience will be transit managers of frontier, small, rural, or tribal transit systems with little or no experience in this subject matter.

 RESEARCH PLAN